-The best cooperative board games are perfect if you're put off by competitiveness around the table.
-Offering unique challenges that can only be solved together, co-op board games emphasise teamwork rather than a scramble to victory.
+If you're fed up of having to duke it out with your friends and family around the tabletop, the best cooperative board games offer the perfect solution.
+Why not work together?
+Providing unique challenges that can only be solved through teamwork, co-op board games emphasise teamwork instead of a desperate scramble to victory.
 As it turns out, games night is so much more chill when players aren't trying to screw each other over.
+Who knew?

 Best cooperative board games - top 10

 If you want the ultimate co-op experience, this is where you should start.
 Although the theme hits closer to home these days, Pandemic remains one of the best cooperative board games ever made.
 Defeat is always a possibility here, and victory hinges on your ability to communicate well.